About the Department

 Stan du Plessis joined the Department towards the end of 1999 and became a Professor in January 2006.
 He teaches macroeconomics and monetary economics, mainly to graduate students.
 His publications in South African and international academic journals include papers on monetary policy, business cycles, applied econometrics, law and economics, and competition policy.
 He also regularly contributes articles on economic issues for South Africa's financial press.
 Du Plessis is an editor of the South African Journal of Economics, a member of the Central Council of the Economic Society of South Africa, and past Treasurer and Secretary of the African Econometric Society.
 He has also served as President of the Economic Society of South Africa.

 Stan du Plessis was involved part-time at the Bureau for Economic Research as Head of Research from 2010 to 2013.
-He was appointed Vice Dean (Research) in the Faculty of Economic and Management Sciences in July 2011 and Dean in February 2014.
+He was appointed Vice Dean (Research) in the Faculty of Economic and Management Sciences in July 2011, Dean in February 2014 and Chief Operating Officer of Stellenbosch University from 1 January 2018 (he already moved to the office of the COO in January 2017 in a supporting capacity).

 Rachel Jafta joined the department as lecturer in 1993 and was promoted to professor in 2011.
 Prof Jafta's research interests are in industrial economics, economics of innovation, international trade and Black Economic Empowerment.
 She holds a BEconHons from the University of the Western Cape, and a MEcon and PhD from Stellenbosch University.
 Her commitment to academic development and social change extends well beyond the university walls.
 She serves as a trustee for a number of the country's most renowned developmental initiatives, among them the Helen Suzman Foundation, the South African Institute of Race Relations and the Cape Town Carnival Trust, which she co-founded and is serving as the chairperson of the board of trustees.